AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

 |(x, y)| - (|x| + |y| + ||x|| + ||y||)
 ```

 as `x` and `y` approach infinity, ignoring the ceiling functions, getting minus infinity.
 That confirms the second summand grows faster.
-Spot testing is what gets the "+1", so I'm less sure of it.
+This also shows the bound to be as tight as it can possibly be as the cases where either entry is 0 will limit to `-2` for the first encoding, showing the lack of headroom for any alternative bound.
+Spot testing is what gets the `+1` for the second encoding, so I'm less sure of it.

 {% endraw %}